-Upon a dismissal of a Formal Complaint, the Coordinator will promptly send written notice of the dismissal and reason(s) therefor simultaneously to the f.
-Consolidation of Formal Complaints
+Upon a dismissal of a Formal Complaint, the Coordinator will promptly send written notice of the dismissal and reason(s) therefor simultaneously to the Parties.

-Parties.
 Any Party may appeal the Coordinator's dismissal of the Formal Complaint or any allegations therein as provided in Section XII below.